tripti1324/Hand_Tracking_Game/README.md

 Hand Tracking Arcade Game
-This is a minimal summary of the project and instructions for a quick README or description.

 🎯 Quick Summary
 A simple, real-time computer vision arcade game where players use their index finger to "hit" a virtual target on screen, scoring points upon successful collision.
 Built using MediaPipe for hand tracking and OpenCV for video capture and display.